oemof/tespy/docs/modules/components.rst

     'ks': dc_cp(val=1e-4, min_val=1e-7, max_val=1e-3, d=1e-8),
     'hydro_group': dc_gcp(
         elements=['L', 'ks', 'D'], num_eq=1,
-        latex=self.hydro_group_func_doc,
-        func=self.hydro_group_func, deriv=self.hydro_group_deriv),
+        func=self.hydro_group_func,
+        deriv=self.hydro_group_deriv
+    ),
     # [...]

-:code:`latex`, :code:`func` and :code:`deriv` are pointing to the method that should be applied for the corresponding purpose.
-For more information on defining the equations, derivatives and the LaTeX equation you will find the information in the next section on custom components.
+:code:`func` and :code:`deriv` are pointing to the method that should be applied for the corresponding purpose.
+For more information on defining the equations and derivatives you will find the information in the next section on custom components.

 Custom components
 -----------------